 There are four steps to consider to pass the next employment background screening:

-1. Conduct a Self-Background Check: This is the first step in learning how to respond to a pre adverse action letter.
-Notably, the applicant must learn how to get a criminal background check.
+- Conduct a Self-Background Check: This is the first step in learning how to respond to a pre adverse action letter.
+Notably, the applicant must learn how to obtain a criminal history report.
 Here, the applicant will get a chance to see what prospective employers see when they examine a person’s history.

 In summary, a pre-adverse action letter indicates that the employer has found something incriminating in an applicant’s background check and may not proceed with the employment application.
 However, this letter allows the applicant to contest this decision before the final verdict (adverse action) is made.
 Therefore, it’s important to learn how to respond to a pre adverse action letter.